Model Inversion meets Cryptographic Fuzzy Extractors: Conclusions

 \section{Conclusions}

-We have shown that fuzzy extractors offer an attack-agnostic and model-agnostic defense against model inversion attacks on embeddings leaked from a database breach.
-Our \attackname attack demonstrates that prior partially-secure primitives are insecure in this context.
-We have proposed \prothash, a fuzzy extractor for vector inputs that enables comparators in Euclidean norm, offering strong security even when all persistently stored data is leaked in the breach.
+We show that fuzzy extractors offer attack-agnostic post-processing defenses against model inversion attacks on ML embeddings leaked from a database breach.
+Our work initiates the cryptanalysis of $\ell_2$-based fuzzy extractors, showing that prior schemes are not secure when used as-is for real-world face authentication.
+We have proposed \prothash, a protection scheme that enables vector comparison under $\ell_2$ distance, while offering strong security even when all persistently stored data is leaked in the breach.